 The objectives are to better understand:

 - The aspirations, intentions, and push and pull factors of displacement-affected communities

 - Underlying issues that influence processes of displacement, return, and (re)integration

-2019/ 2020 report: This is the 1st report of an annual series.
+This is the 1st report of an annual series.
 The report presents a comparative analysis of data collected from the first baseline of the ReDSS annual aspirations survey conducted in Somalia from June to December 2019 in four locations: Baidoa, Dollow, Kismayo and Mogadishu.
 It was commissioned by the Regional Durable Solutions Secretariat (ReDSS), in partnership with the Danwadaag Solutions Programme, Durable Solutions Programme (DSP) and RE-INTEG consortia partners.
 It was conducted by IMPACT Initiatives.
-Click here for the full report and executive summary, here for the summary PWP and below to access the specific thematic summary extracts:
+Click here for the full report and executive summary and the links below to access the specific thematic summary extracts: